 Campus Champions programs include Regional, Student, and Domain Champions.

-Student Champion volunteer responsibilities may vary from one institution to another and depending on your Mentor.
-Student Champions may work with their Campus Champion Mentor to provide outreach on campus to help users access the best advanced computing resource that will help them accomplish their research goals, provide training to users on campus, or work on special projects assigned by your Mentor.
+Student Champion volunteer responsibilities may vary from one institution to another and depending on your Campus Champion Mentor.
+Student Champions may work with their Mentor to provide outreach on campus to help others access the best advanced computing resource that will help them accomplish their research goals, provide training to people on their campus, or work on special projects assigned by your Mentor.
 Student Champions are also encouraged to attend the annual PEARC conference and participate in the PEARC student program as well as submit posters or papers to the conference.

 Questions?
 Email firstname.lastname@example.org.

 |Alabama Agricultural & Mechanical University||Georgianna Wright||Damian Clarke||Computer Science||Undergraduate||2022|

 |Arizona State University||Natalie Mason||Marisa Brazil & Ian Shaeffer||Informatics||Undergraduate||2023|

 |Boise State University||Michael Ennis||Jason Watt||Computer Science||Undergraduate||2022|